 Are you the type of traveler who can't leave home with fewer than four suitcases?
 Or the type who crams clothes willy-nilly into each bag and then doesn't understand why every shirt comes out riddled with wrinkles?

 Whatever your packing problems, our readers can help.
 IndependentTraveler.com members have responded to our Packing Tips with their own travel-tested suggestions for saving space, reducing wrinkles and lightening your load.
-Check out their packing tips below and then post your own!

 "I ask my older relatives to save for me the plastic bottles where their prescription pills come.
 These usually have childproof caps which means that you can put liquids in them and they won't spill.
 So I use them for all liquids I need to pack.
 The small ones are good for one-time use of shampoo, cough medicine, liquid laundry soap, etc. The medium and larger sizes I use for longer trips, because I can put enough liquid in them to last for a few uses.
 When they emptly, I just throw them away.
 And when I return home my relatives have a few more bottles waiting." -- Conchy